-As I mentioned, I run Free From Stutter Program where we attach confidence to the act of speaking, where we build a new speaking pattern, so people often expect that I can share and I should be sharing some secret how to cure stuttering or how to stop stuttering.
+As you probably know, I run the Free From Stutter Program where we attach confidence to the act of speaking, where we build a new speaking pattern, so people often expect that I can share and I should be sharing some secret how to cure stuttering or how to stop stuttering.

-And obviously, in the program, we are doing speaking exercises, learning, and applying techniques, and I love all of that, that's what I do, but overcoming stuttering (stammering) begins long before that, before working on your speech.
+And obviously, in the program, we are doing speaking exercises, learning the hand stuttering technique and the training speech, and I love all of that, that's what I do, but overcoming stuttering (stammering) begins long before that, before working on your speech.
 It starts with you.

 And all it comes down to admitting the problem.